Children and General Aviation Seat Belt Use – FAA Regulation 14 CFR

 If you are flying as pilot in command of a part 91 operation, you must ensure that your passengers are properly restrained.

-Currently, the FAA allows children under two years of age to ride as a lap child without being restrained.
+Currently, FAA regulation 14 CFR allows children under two years of age to ride as a lap child without being restrained.
 But holding a child on your lap during flight is not safe.
 Use a car seat or an approved safety harness instead.
 Most car seats sold in stores are approved for aviation use, but to be sure just look for the red lettering on the side or bottom of the car seat.

 Booster seats are not approved for flight, either for general aviation or for airline flying.
 According to the FAA, booster seats do not meet federal regulation standards and should not be used.
 Children under 40 pounds should ride in a car seat; children over 40 pounds can ride with an airplane seatbelt alone.